 8. Keep a tight schedule

 If you decide to take the advice above and build fewer floor plans with a consistent set of options, you’ll be more likely to keep your vendors on track and keep to a reasonable 100-120-day schedule.
-That, in turn, will allow you to keep turning over your inventory and increase your returns.
+That, in turn, will allow you to keep turning over your inventory.

 9. Keep learning